 Notaries Public in Poland.
-Now there’s something I wouldn’t have thought I’d ever google.
+There’s something I wouldn’t have thought I’d ever google.
 But I have – and this is what I’ve learned:

 According to one of Poland’s many notaries,